Pictured left to right:

 Following a wildly successful launch at The Katharine Hepburn Cultural Arts Center, “Channel 33” earned accolades as "a gorgeously assured collection of songs” (The Shoreline Times) and “a seriously hooky debut EP” (The Day).
 “Blue Skies”, lined up for Grammy consideration, is another strong musical collection.
 Underneath the soothing vocals, stellar musicianship and harmonies, lies a story in each song.
 Mama Could Dance is an ironically humorous tale of a desperate man unable to win over a bombshell on the dance floor.
 Take Me On Back returns the listener to childhood, with a reminder that it will always remain within us.
 While Stray tells the story of a love that was led astray and the guilt and forgiveness that ensues.
 When describing the album's sound, Dedman says: “Country music, Americana music, rock music, folk music.
 It’s all music to me.
 It’s almost indescribable with words.
 I think most art is.
 It’s rooted in our DNA.
 Certainly in mine.”
 With the new album, Dedman expresses gratitude for the gift of music, his fellow musicians, and everyone who takes the time to listen.

 Dedman’s father, David, and family friend John Hanus, taught Steve his first guitar chords at a young age.
-Kristopherson, Prine and Cash songs were the launching pad.
+Kristofferson, Prine and Cash songs were the launching pad.
 Soon, Dedman was chasing down Floyd Cramer licks on the piano.
 The three would play their favorite country songs over the CB radio airwaves, and take the time on Sundays to practice the country-western picking style.
-Few knew John by his real name, but many knew him by his CB handle, "Plywood Cowboy”, a reference to his day job, hauling lumber for Housatonic Lumber Co.
+Few knew John by his real name, but many knew him by his CB handle, "Plywood Cowboy”, a reference to his day job hauling lumber for Housatonic Lumber Co.
 Though both Capt.
 Sunshine (David’s handle) and John have left the airwaves, their influences will forever be engrained in Plywood Cowboy’s music.

 “We either rock the hell out of the songs live or we dim the lights and cry together with the crowd.”, says Dedman.
 Listen for yourself and see why New York Blues Hall of Fame Inductee Chris Bergson called Plywood Cowboy “one of the best new bands on the Americana scene”.
-“Blue Skies” are coming soon.
+“Blue Skies” are here.